 Perhaps more importantly, however, is that hearing aids allow you to hear in a way that’s comfortable to you.
 For example, instead of turning up the volume of your TV and bothering your loved ones, you can adjust the volume of your device to your preference.
 In most cases, to do so, simply turn a dial (see the HC12) or push a “rocker” button (see the HC206).

 Other models offer more highly customizable volume control, like the HCEQ.
 As a smartphone-controlled device, you can adjust volume with an app.
 Moreover, this device comes with BlueTooth technology.
 In this way, you can stream the sound from your TV directly into ears for an even better listening experience.

 What’s that?
 If things aren’t sounding as clear as they used to, check out these 12 Signs You Might Need Hearing Aids.

 2. They help to keep the background noise to a minimum.

 Consider this: You and your friends have decided to go bowling.
 When you arrive, you don’t only hear the voices of your friends chatting and cheering when someone gets a strike.
 There may also be bowling balls crashing into pins, other groups chatting, and perhaps even some background music.

 With normal hearing, your ears can hone in on the important sounds, such as your friends’ voices.
 However, with hearing loss, this can become more difficult.
 In this way, instead of amplifying every sound around you, your hearing aids will need to minimize the background noise.

 Most devices can do this through background noise reduction features.
 For example, the HCX keeps the background noise to a minimum with its 10 bands of layered noise reduction.
-Other models, like the Sonic Cheer 20, may offer multiple forms of background noise, such as:
+Other models may offer multiple forms of background noise, such as: